vveizhang/Portfolio/readme.md

 * Personalized medicine targets unique group of genes for patient based on the individual's unique genetic background and symptom thus the report building is time-consuming and involoves large amout of documents reading.

-* To build a document Question-Answering model use langchain and LLM, this report can be automated.
-Saved 90% of the time for report building. ([Online pdf chatbot demo](http://3.135.225.83:8501))here)
+* To build a document Question-Answering model use langchain and LLM, this report can be automated, by uploading pdf files to the chatbot, and ask questions.
+The chatbot will read the pdf files for you and summarize the content.
+Saved 90% of the time for report building by using the chatbot to read scientific papers for you. ([Online pdf chatbot demo](http://3.135.225.83:8501))here)
 <p align="center">
 <img src="/imgs/Langchain_pdf.png" alt="schema" width="800"/>
 </p>